-The latest blog in our How to Survive a Disaster series highlights how business continuity planning can significantly mitigate the damage caused by workplace fires and floods.
+The latest blog in our How to Survive a Disaster series highlights how business continuity planning can significantly mitigate the damage caused by workplace flood or fire.

 2019 has been a challenging year for the UK environment agency, particularly with the large number of critical flooding events.

 The damage sustained to the Whaley Bridge dam back in August threatened to wipe out the nearby village in Derbyshire.
 As winter approaches, adverse weather continues to cause significant flood damage to communities all around the country.

 The cost of natural disasters, such as workplace flood can be significant.
 It isn’t simply the cost of repairing and rebuilding; you also need to account for disruption to business.